Marathon Man (film): Casting

+Silent film actress Madge Kennedy, whom Schlesinger befriended during the production of The Day of the Locust, made her final on-screen appearance in this film.

 Filming

+The film was shot from October 1975 to February 1976.
+Filming took place on-location in New York City, Paris, and Los Angeles.
+The only purpose-built set used in the film was the interior of the Central Park reservoir, which was reconstructed on the Paramount Pictures backlot.
+The resulting set was so large it took up two soundstages.

 Marathon Man was the second feature film production in which inventor-operator Garrett Brown used his then-new Steadicam, after Bound for Glory.
 However, it was the first feature using the Steadicam that saw theatrical release, predating the premieres of both Bound for Glory and Rocky by two months.
 This new camera stabilization system was used extensively in Marathon Mans running and chase scenes on the streets of New York City.

-The movie was filmed from October 1975 to February 1976.

 "Why don't you just try acting?"

 Marathon Man is famous in acting circles for an often quoted exchange between Hoffman and Olivier concerning a perceived difference in their approaches to acting.

 In the usual telling of the story, Hoffman, a proponent of method acting, prepared for a scene in which his character had been awake for three days by doing the same himself.
 When he told this to Olivier, Olivier remarked, "My dear boy, why don't you just try acting?"
 In an interview on Inside the Actors Studio, Hoffman said that this exchange had been distorted; that he had been up all night at a nightclub for personal rather than professional reasons, and Olivier, who was aware of this, was merely joking.